11 Health Perks You Didn’t Know You Can Get for Free

 create jobs 51/Shutterstock

-Medicare and most insurance plans have waived all patient responsibility—no copay/no deductibles for nutrition counseling, reports Today’s Dietician.
+Medicare and most insurance plans have waived all patient responsibility—no copay/no deductibles for nutrition counseling, according to Medicare.com.
 Are you making use of these free services?
-Medicare estimates that less than one percent of all Medicare beneficiaries who are eligible are taking advantage of this benefit.
+Medicare claims that very few Medicare beneficiaries who are eligible are taking advantage of this benefit.
+Find out these secrets your health insurance company might be keeping from you.

 Free prescription drugs

-Prescription drugs can cost a small fortune, but some stores, including Publix, according to the Harvard Health Letter, offer free generic versions of certain prescription drugs, including antibiotics, allergy medication, high blood pressure medication, and diabetes medication.
+Prescription drugs can cost a small fortune, but some stores, including Publix, offer free generic versions of certain prescription drugs, including antibiotics, allergy medication, high blood pressure medication, and diabetes medication.
 Be sure to ask your pharmacist if a drug you’re taking might be available in a free, generic form.
+Next, check out more super-helpful free things online you never knew existed.